5 Segmentation

 graphics_theme_1

 This distribution is also bimodal.
-Why?
-The sample may have more season ticket holders as a percentage of the group.
-Is there another major city around two-hundred miles away?
-Patterns like this show up when you are looking at ticket sales.
-It is simply more accessible for people nearby to purchase and utilize tickets.
-You could never imagine a ballpark or stadium in a rural area.
-Distance is a significant variable in models.
+Can we speculate as to why?
+Perhaps the sample has more season ticket holders as a percentage of the group.
+Perhaps there is another major city around two-hundred miles away?
+Patterns like this show up when you are looking at tickets sales.
+It is simply easier for people close-by to purchase tickets.
+You could never imagine a ballpark or stadium being placed in a rural area.
+Distance is simply going to be a significant variable in models.
 Be careful of how you treat it.
 Are you measuring the distance for purchasers?
-Each ticket?
+Each individual ticket?
 Are you differentiating between fans and companies?

 #-----------------------------------------------------------------